edmarkovich/pi-productivity/README.md

 ## Hardware and Software
+Behold my creation!

+![LED Closeup](pics/led-closeup.png)
+![Shield Closeup](pics/shield-closeup.png)

 This code expects a Raspberry Pi with Python 3, 4 LEDs and a switch button wired up to GPIO pins.
 If you're doing this, I assume you already know how to connect basic electronics (eg using resistors so your LEDs don't blow up) so I am not providing any guidance :)

 Otherwise, little code here is Pi specific - for example all the code that connects to APIs and applies logic to determine where attention is needed can be run on any system.

-![LED Closeup](pics/led-closeup.png)
-![Shield Closeup](pics/shield-closeup.png)

 In my latest implementation, I soldered the electronics onto a shield board that attaches directly over the Pi.
 However, that's an aesthetic choice and mainly an excuse to solder.
 The functionality can be achieved using a solderless breadboard with a few resistors, LEDs and a button, as seen in this earlier [prorotype](pics/breadboard-closeup.png) (rubberband optional.)